seanpm2001/seanwallawalla-testing.github.io/August2021Test/Info/README.md

 For future use, this branch is going to go stale, but I am going to keep it for legacy and archival purposes.

+## Conclusion

+Conclusion: the file `INSTALL` was the problem.
+Even changing it to have a file extension still caused it to fail.
+Right now, the only way I can correct the problem is by not including it under its current name.
+I just tested all 7 files individually and have rooted this as the cause.
+I will release a patch tomorrow.

 ***